yebigithub/ARC_cluster/README.md

 ```
 module list
 ```
-- To see how many modules you already have.
+- To see how many modules you already have, especially check if singularity with specific version is there or not.
 - In the first time, singularity will not be there.
 So we will use step3-4 to load it.
 ### Step3
 ```
 module spider singularity
 ```
-- to find the specific version of singularity
+- to find the specific version of singularity exist in the module system.
 ### Step4
 ```
-module load containers/singularity/3.8.5
+module load containers/singularity/3.8.5 #To load and install R in your own system.
+module list #to check if singularity is there or not.
 ```
-- Then “module list” to see if singularity is there or not.
+- In short, singularity is kind of a box of different softwares, which of course includes R, thus to install R, we just need to install singularity into our system.

-### Step5
+### Step5 (From here we are trying one Rscript example)
 ```
 nano run_R.sh
 ```